codewthamna/ATM-Management-System/README.md

 ## 📌 About the Project
 This is a simple **ATM Management System** built using **C++**.
 The project simulates basic ATM functionalities such as withdrawing cash, depositing money, and checking account balance.
-It is designed to strengthen understanding of **object-oriented programming** and core C++ c
+It is designed to strengthen understanding of **object-oriented programming** and core C++ co

 ## 🛠️ Technology Used
 - C++